 There’s also some paperwork to do so have your dive certs, logbook and doctor’s certificate (if required) ready.

-    Most people assemble their dive gear now and fill up their crates before dinner.
+Most people assemble their dive gear now from their crates before dinner.

 After an exhausting day of travel, a late arrival in a hot country and dinner on-board, you’ll sleep while berthed at the marina.

-    Your first “check” dive will be the following morning at a site just outside the marine.
+Your first “check” dive will be the following morning at a site just outside the marina.

 Your daily routine – Eat, Sleep, Dive, Repeat

-    You’ll be woken with a “MORNING” and a knock on your door between 5:30 and 6am every day!
+You’ll be woken with a shout of MORNING! and a knock on your door between 5:30 and 6am every day!

 The ship’s bell is rung whenever it’s time for a briefing or food!

 - Analyse your gas and if using Nitrox, log the mix

 - Write your buddy pair names on the whiteboard